Waste tires pose environmental and health hazards

 Waste tire storage requirements

-- Storage of more than 800 waste vehicle tires (or the combined weight equivalent of eight tons of all types of waste tires) requires a solid waste handling permit from the local health department and a waste tire storage license issued by the Washington Business License Service.
+- Storage of more than 800 waste automobile tires (or the combined weight equivalent of eight tons), when each individual tire weighs less than 500 pounds requires a solid waste handling permit from the local health department.

-- An annual license fee of $250 per location for the business.
+- An annual waste tire storage license fee is $250 per location for the business.

-- Storage site owners must keep reserve funds sufficient to cover the cost of cleaning up all of their stored waste tires.
-These funds must cover the cost of hiring a third party to remove the maximum number of tires permitted to be stored at the site.
-It also must cover delivery of those tires to a facility permitted to accept tires.
+- Storage site owners must have financial assurance sufficient to cover the cost of a third party to remove the maximum amount of tires permitted to be stored on site and the delivery of those tires to a facility permitted to accept the tires.
+This financial assurance is usually a bond but can be some other form of financial assurance as specified in WAC 173-350-600.

 Permitting and/or licensing for waste tire storage is not required for: